hdadvisors/chesterfield-market-analysis/docs/part-1a-1.md

 This section summarizes recent planning documents related to housing and housing affordability in Chesterfield County.
 This includes county and regional planning documents.
 Documents post-2008 will be favored for currency.

 ## Background

 Chesterfield County has acknowledged the importance of housing availability and affordability throughout many of their planning documents.
-Planning efforts by the county have sought to address housing at varying scales within county boundaries, while the county has also been involved in multi-jurisdictional planning to address the housing challenges that exist at the regional level.
+Planning efforts by the county have sought to address housing at varying scales within county boundaries, while the county has also been involved in multijurisdictional planning to address the housing challenges that exist at the regional level.

 The following sections summarize housing, community development, and revitalization elements in the most recent planning documents created for Chesterfield County.
 Plans are listed chronologically, ending with the most recently completed documents.

 ## Hull Street Corridor Revitalization Plan

 *Completed January 2013.*

-This was a joint revitalization plan between the City of Richmond and Chesterfield County.
+This plan was a joint revitalization plan between the City of Richmond and Chesterfield County.
 It focused on a 4.7 mile stretch of Hull Street experiencing changing demographics and increased need for reinvestment.

 Plan highlights: